http4k/www/src/website/content/ecosystem/ai/reference/anthropic/index.md

 By default, a random LoremIpsum generator creates message completion responses for the Fake.
 This behaviour can be overridden to generate custom response formats (eg. structured responses) if required.
-To do so, create instances of the `MessageCompletionGenerator` interface and return as appropriate.
+To do so, create instances of the `MessageContentGenerator` interface and return as appropriate.

 ### Default Fake port: 18909